ParabolInc/parabol/CONTRIBUTING.md

 ## Points and sizes

 Before you begin working on an issue, you size it.
-Most issues will have a *SWAG* sizing from one of the Action maintainers, but it’s up to you to adjust it to what you think is fair.
+Most issues will have a *SWAG* sizing from one of the Parabol maintainers, but it’s up to you to adjust it to what you think is fair.

 |  Points  | Individual *or* team effort required |